robertdebock/katacoda-scenarios/fun-with-docker/step4.md

+# Running different commands
+The image you have built only returns a message, but you can also run different commands.

+# Task
-Generate a random password with the container "myimage", save the password in the file "password.txt".
+Generate a random password with the container "myimage", save the password in the file "password.txt" (hint: `openssl rand -base64 32`)

-Hint: "openssl rand -base64 32"